 Unlike most of the cells in our body, neurons seldom regenerate once injured.
 This makes neurodegenerative diseases or brain and spinal cord injuries extremely challenging to treat, much less cure.
 In fact, very few therapeutic treatments for AD exist, and those that do, only temporarily alleviate some of the worst symptoms and do not tackle the disease head-on.

 Targeting Amyloid Beta

-One of the key hallmark of AD pathology is the accumulation of Amyloid Beta (Aß) protein in the brain during the early stages of the disease.
-The proteins clumps up into placques that starve these nerve cells of the energy they need to function properly.
+One of the key hallmarks of AD pathology is the accumulation of Amyloid Beta (Aß) protein in the brain during the early stages of the disease.
+The proteins clumps up into plaques that starve these nerve cells of the energy they need to function properly.

 For decades, drug developers have been betting on immunotherapy targeting Aß to prevent its accumulation in the brain.
 In the late 2010’s, whispers of a potential breakthrough with this technique were swirling as Biogen’s and Eisai’s Aß antibody aducanemab showed promising results in the first two phases of clinical development.
 However, hopes came crashing down in the spring of 2019 when the pharma giants announced poor phase III results.

 Development of aducanumab was reignited later that year when Biogen announced that a larger data set evaluating a higher dose showed reduced clinical decline in patients with early AD – the evidence was enough for the FDA to grant the candidate priority review.

 Then, in June 2021, despite a myriad of red flags raised during the final data analysis by an outside panel of experts, final approval came for aducanumab, becoming the first AD targeted drug to reach the market.
 Now, aducanumab is sold under the name Aduhelm in the US, but it is not being sold in Europe as the EMA has rejected the drug, citing lack of efficacy standards.